In 2002, Reliance struck gas in the D1-D3 field of KG D6 block. These fields were put on production in 2009.

-These fields rank amongst one of the largest green-field deepwater oil and gas production facilities in the world.
-D1-D3 fields are the first and only deepwater producing fields in India and remains among the most complex reservoirs in the world.
-Reliance, along with its partners, has committed ~$6 billion for second wave of projects in KG D6 over the next few years.
-To supplement the existing asset base, we continue to look at new opportunities globally that are a strategic fit with capabilities and integrated petroleum value chain.
+The KG D6 fields rank amongst one of the largest green-field deepwater oil and gas production facilities in the world.
+These fields were the first deepwater producing fields in India and remains among the most complex reservoirs in the world.
+Reliance, along with its partners, has committed ~$6 Billion for second wave of projects in KG D6 over the next few years.
+To supplement the existing asset base, we continue to look at new opportunities that are a strategic fit with capabilities and integrated petroleum value chain.

 Coal Bed Methane

-Development activities are underway in 2 CBM blocks (Sohagpur East and West) with first gas in 2017.
-As part of CBM development program, Reliance has drilled more than 200 wells and set up two Gas Gathering Stations and 8 Water Gathering Stations.
+Production from the CBM blocks (Sohagpur East and West) commenced in 2017.
+As part of CBM development program, Reliance has drilled ~ 300 wells and set up three Gas Gathering Stations.

 The CBM project is the largest surface footprint hydrocarbon project of the country.